navidkhanjari/navidkhanjari/README.md

 #### Back-End Developer
 💻 Programmer with experience in developing modern software applications using C# and .NET Core

-Skills: .net core / #C
+back-end :using .net core / #C front-end :using tailwind / react & next.js

 - 📫 How to reach me: navidkhanjari72@gmail.com